Scottish Place Names

 - Newlands (Scottish Borders and City of Glasgow) but is also frequently used as a place name in England.
 The illustration is of Newlands Park in Glasgow.

-- Newport East and Newport West - there is a Newport in Highland but the name also occurs in England, Ireland and Wales - Newport is Wales' third largest city and is also one of the best-known towns on the Isle of Wight in southern England.
+- Newport East and Newport West - there is a Newport in the former Scottish county of Sutherland but the name also occurs in England, Ireland and Wales - Newport is Wales' third largest city and is also one of the best-known towns on the Isle of Wight in southern England.
+Either of these places had a greater chance of influencing the choice of name of the Kingston neighbourhoods than did the small Scottish village.

 - Seaview Gardens - there is a Seaview in Highland as well as in two English counties.
 This is no doubt a purely descriptive name.

-- Springfield (Argyll & Bute, Dumfries & Galloway, Fife, Highland and Perth & Kinross) but is even more commonly found in England and is also found in Wales.
+- Springfield (Argyll & Bute, Dumfries & Galloway, Fife, Highland and Perth & Kinross) but this name is found even more commonly in England and is also used in Wales.
+A descriptive name, Springfield proved to be particularly popular in the USA.

 - Tower Hill (Aberdeenshire and Inverclyde) but far more commonly found throughout England.